Inserting Coveo Components

 Ensure that you have installed and configured the Coveo for Salesforce V3 package (see Installing the Coveo for Salesforce Application).

-Adding a Lightning Insight Panel to a Record Page
+Adding a Coveo Insight Panel Lightning Component to a Record Page

-In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any of your record (e.g., Case, Opportunity, Account).
+In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any record (e.g., Case, Opportunity, Account).

-At the top right of the page, click the cog icon (), and then select Edit Page.
+At the top right of the page, click Settings , and then select Edit Page.

-Drag and drop the Coveo Insight Panel component to the right side panel.
+Drag and drop the Coveo Insight Panel component to the right side panel (beside the Record Detail component).

-Depending on the record page you are modifying, the Lightning Insight Panel may display warnings such as:
+Depending on the record page you’re modifying, the Coveo Insight Panel Lightning Component may display warnings such as:

 Invalid field definition: Case_Subject